 Released in November 1970, 13 featured some of greatest music The Doors released between 1967 and 1967.
 So, it’s no surprise that it reached number twenty-five in the US Billboard 200.
 This resulted in 13 being certified platinum.
 It seemed The Doors could do no wrong.

 One can only speculate the direction that The Doors’ music might have headed?
-They did release one further album, One Voice.
-Released in October 1971, it reached just number thirty-one in the US Billboard 100.
-Without the charismatic Lizard King’s vocals, The Doors weren’t the same band, the band that features on the second compilation they released Weird Scenes From Inside The Gold Mine, which was originally released in January 1972.
+They did release one further album, Other Voices.
+It was released in October 1971 and reached just number thirty-one in the US Billboard 200.
+Without the charismatic Lizard King’s vocals The Doors weren’t the same band.
+Despite that, they continued their career.

 Weird Scenes From Inside The Gold Mine.

-On it release in January 1972, Weird Scenes From Inside The Gold Mine reached number fifty-five in the US Billboard 200.
+In January 1972, the second compilation of The Doors music was released.
+This was Weird Scenes From Inside The Gold Mine which reached number fifty-five in the US Billboard 200.
 It was certified gold and is a captivating compilation of one of the greatest bands in musical history.
 One of the reasons for this, is the choice of music on Weird Scenes From Inside The Gold Mine, which was a double album.